armory/docs/content/en/cd-as-a-service/reference/deployfile/ref-deployment-file.md

 You can see what a blank deployment file looks like in the [Blank templates](#blank-template) section.
 To see a filled out example, see [Complete examples](#complete-examples).

-## Blank templates
+## Templates

-You can see this template file by running the following command with the CLI:
+You can generate a template file by running the following command with the CLI:

 Basic template:
 ```bash